Fruit Pizza Recipe (Easy, Fresh & Beautiful Summer Dessert)

 | Mini Fruit Pizzas | Shape dough into small rounds instead of one large crust | Fun, party-friendly, easy to serve |

-How to Serve Fruit Pizza
+The Prettiest Ways to Serve Fruit Pizza

 Fruit pizza is best served chilled or slightly cool, when the topping feels creamy and the fruit still looks fresh and glossy.